steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

-.. note:: Normally the encoder (based on the ``kodo_full_vector``), would ve generated packets in a systematic way, but here we set that feature off in the ``BroadcastRlnc`` class constructor, through the encoder API ``m_encoder.set_systematic_off()``.
+.. note:: Normally the encoder (based on the ``kodo_full_vector``), would ve generated packets in a systematic way, but here we set that feature off in the ``Broadcast`` class constructor, through the encoder API ``m_encoder.set_systematic_off()``.
 Also, normally the encoder starts with the same seed in every run but we have also changed that too in the constructor with ``srand(static_cast<uint32_t>(time(0)))``.